 Choose Your Olive Oil Carefully

 Olive oil and extra-virgin olive oil are not the same.
 Extra virgin olive oil is made from the first pressing of olives, making it less acidic and bitter than olive oil.
-Because heat isn’t used in processing this oil, its flavor remains robust.

 The lack of heat means extra virgin olive oil retains more antioxidants relative to standard olive oil.